shoaibshah110/CKA/Section 2 Core Concepts/pods.md

         - containerPort: 80
 ```

-This pod runs one container using the nginx image, exposing port 80.
+This pod runs one container using the *nginx* image, exposing *port 80*.